PhilipSykes/LMS-ADR/docs/decisions/0001-use-service-oriented-architecture.md

 ## Decision Outcome

-Chosen option: "Service-Oriented Architecture (SOA)", because it gives us a balance between the flexibility of microservices and the simplicity of monolithic systems, while meeting our scalability, maintainability, and performance requirements.
+Chosen option: "Service-Oriented Architecture (SOA)", because it gives us a balance between the flexibility of microservices and the simplicity of monolithic systems, while meeting our scalability and performance requirements.

 ### Consequences